 A quit claim deed is a legal instrument used to convey whole or partial interest in real estate.

 Marketing to quit claim deeds can be one of your most successful real estate marketing campaigns.
-While obtaining the information in a quit claim deed may not be easy, it’s what makes it highly desirable tool.
-Most investors want the list that’s easy to get.
-Those aren’t always the wisest choice since it creates high competition.
+While obtaining the information may not be easy, it's what makes it a highly desirable tool.
+Most investors want the list that's easy to get.
+Those aren't always the wisest choice since it creates high competition.